Get the most our of Ancestry.com’s card catalog to find needed genealogy records and new to you records to search for your ancestors.

 Note: Just because we are using Ancestry.com‘s card catalog for the examples in this post, the concepts are the same regardless of which large database company you are using – i.e. FindMyPast, MyHeritage, etc.

 First, let’s find the Ancestry.com‘s card catalog.
-From the Ancestry home page click “Search” and you will see “Card Catalog” towards the bottom of the drop down.
+From the Ancestry home page click “Search” in the upper left toolbar, and you will see “Card Catalog” towards the bottom of the drop down.

 Click “Card Catalog”.